-- On December 4, 2018, the Company, through its wholly-owned subsidiary, URC USA, acquired the following royalties: (i) a 1.0% NSR uranium royalty (the "Anderson Royalty") on the Anderson Project located in Arizona, USA (the "Anderson Project"); (ii) a 1.0% NSR uranium royalty (the "Slick Rock Royalty") on the Slick Rock Project located in Colarado, USA (the "Slick Rock Project"); and (iii) a 1.0% NSR uranium royalty (the "Workman Creek Royalty") on the Workman Creek Project located in Arizona, USA (the "Workman Creek Project") pursuant to a royalty purchase agreement between URC and UEC dated August 20, 2018 (as amended, the "UEC Agreement").
-Pursuant to the UEC Agreement, the royalties were issued and granted by UEC to URC USA in consideration for 12,000,000 URC Shares. - On March 5, 2019, the Company and URC USA entered into an asset purchase agreement with Westwater Resources, Inc., pursuant to which on August 30, 2019, it acquired: (i) a 4.0% net returns royalty on the Church Rock Project (the "Church Rock Project") located in New Mexico, USA (the "Church Rock Royalty"); (ii) a royalty equal to 30% of net proceeds received by the payor from the sale of minerals, less certain deemed production costs on a portion of the Dewey-Burdock Project (the "Dewey-Burdock Project") located in South Dakota, USA (the "Dewey-Burdock Royalty"); (iii) a royalty equal to 4.0% of the gross income from certain portions of the Lance Project (the "Lance Project") located in Wyoming, USA (the "Lance Royalty"); (iv) a royalty equal to 4.0% of the gross value from the sale of U3O8 produced from a portion of the Roca Honda Project (the "Roca Honda Project") located in New Mexico, USA (the "Roca Honda Royalty"); and (v) a promissory note issued by Laramide Resources Ltd. ("Laramide") that had a principal amount outstanding of US\$2.0 million (the "Laramide Promissory Note").
+Project") located in New Mexico, USA (the "Roca Honda Royalty"); and (v) a promissory note issued by Laramide Resources Ltd. ("Laramide") that had a principal amount outstanding of US\$2.0 million (the "Laramide Promissory Note").
 URC paid Westwater US\$2.75 million in cash for these assets on closing.
-The Laramide Promissory Note was repaid by Laramide in January 2020. - On April 24, 2019, URC USA entered into a royalty purchase agreement with Pacific Road Resources Reno Creek Cayco 1 Ltd., Pacific Road Resources Reno Creek Cayco 2 Ltd, Pacific Road Resources Reno Creek Cayco 4 Ltd and Reno Creek Unit Trust, pursuant to which on completion of the IPO it acquired a 0.5% NPI royalty with a maximum amount payable thereunder of US\$2.5 million on a portion of the Reno Creek Project (the "Reno Creek Project") located in Wyoming, USA (the "Reno Creek Royalty") for cash consideration of US\$225,000. - On September 30, 2019, the Company entered into a royalty purchase agreement with Altius Minerals Corporation and Altius Royalty Corp. ("Altius") pursuant to which on completion of the IPO it acquired a 2.0% GRR on uranium recovered from the Michelin Project (the "Michelin Project") located in Newfoundland, Canada (the "Michelin Royalty").
-The consideration paid by the Company on completion of this transaction was \$4,250,000, which was satisfied through the issuance of 2,833,332 units at a price of \$1.50 per unit, with each unit comprised of one URC Share and one Warrant. - On October 4, 2019, the Company entered into the amended and restated royalty purchase agreement with certain vendors pursuant to which on completion of the IPO the Company acquired a 1.97% NSR royalty on the Roughrider Project located in Saskatchewan, Canada (the "Roughrider Royalty").
+The Laramide Promissory Note was repaid by Laramide in January 2020.

+- On April 24, 2019, URC USA entered into a royalty purchase agreement with Pacific Road Resources Reno Creek Cayco 1 Ltd., Pacific Road Resources Reno Creek Cayco 2 Ltd, Pacific Road Resources Reno Creek Cayco 3 Ltd, Pacific Road Resources Reno Creek Cayco 4 Ltd and Reno Creek Unit Trust, pursuant to which on completion of the IPO it acquired a 0.5% NPI royalty with a maximum amount payable thereunder of US\$2.5 million on a portion of the Reno Creek Project (the "Reno Creek Project") located in Wyoming, USA (the "Reno Creek Royalty") for cash consideration of US\$225,000. - On September 30, 2019, the Company entered into a royalty purchase agreement with Altius Minerals Corporation and Altius Royalty Corp. pursuant to which on completion of the IPO it acquired a 2.0% GRR on uranium recovered from the Michelin Project (the "Michelin Project") located in Newfoundland, Canada (the "Michelin Royalty").
+The consideration paid by the Company on completion of this transaction was \$4,250,000, which was satisfied through the issuance of 2,833,332 units at a price of \$1.50 per unit, with each unit comprised of one URC Share and one Warrant. - On October 4, 2019, the Company entered into the amended and restated royalty purchase agreement with certain vendors pursuant to which on completion of the IPO the Company acquired a 1.9701% NSR royalty on the Roughrider Project located in Saskatchewan, Canada (the "Roughrider Royalty").
 The consideration paid by the Company to the vendors on completion of this transaction was \$5.9 million, of which 50% was paid in cash and 50% was satisfied by issuing 1,969,964 units comprised of one URC Share and one Warrant.